What to think about 10-15 years from retirement

 - Factor in realistic entertainment or discretionary spending budget.

-Play catch up.
 You may be able to make up for lost time in your 40s and 50s if your income is higher.
-There’s unwritten rule that for every decade you age before you start saving, the percentage of your income you should put toward retirement increases by another 10 per cent.
-That means if you start in your 40s, you should save at least 30 per cent, versus 10 per cent in your 20s, and 20 per cent in your 30s.
-Catch up on your RRSP contribution room and maximize your TFSA contributions to ensure you meet your retirement goals.
+There’s unwritten rule that for every decade you age before you start saving, the percentage of your income you should put toward retirement increases by another 10%.
+That means if you start in your 40s, you should save at least 30%, versus 10% in your 20s, and 20 per cent in your 30s.
+Catch up on your registered retirement savings plan (RRSP) contribution room and maximize your tax-free savings account (TFSA) contributions to ensure you meet your retirement goals.

-If you’re just a few short years away from retirement, we’ve got six more things for you to think about.
+If you’re just a few short years away from retirement, we’ve got six more things for you to think about when planning for your retirement.

-And if you haven’t started planning yet, and don’t have a clear understanding of what your retirement will look like, start picturing your retirement.
-Check out these helpful ideas.
-If you don’t already have an RRSP account, you can open with us here.
+And if you haven’t started planning yet, and don’t have a clear understanding of what your retirement will look like, start picturing it.
+Check out these ideas about how much you might need to save for retirement.

 1 Statistics Canada.
 Table 14-10-0060-01 Retirement age by class of worker, annual